 Say what you will about humans causing extinctions.
 However, we are sometimes also responsible for the survival of species.

-Such is the case with Brugmansia (broog-MAN-zee-ah), a genus of seven plants that are all listed by the IUCN Red List as extinct in the wild.
+Such is the case with Brugmansia (broog-MAN-zee-ah), a genus of seven plants listed by the IUCN Red List as extinct in the wild.

-Named after Dutch naturalist Sebald Justinus Brugmans, the genus and its fellow member of the Solanaceae family, datura, are often referred to as angel’s trumpet for the shape of their flowers.
+Named after Dutch naturalist Sebald Justinus Brugmans, the genus and its fellow member of the Solanaceae family, datura is often referred to as an angel’s trumpet for the shape of its flowers.

-They were initially found throughout the Andes of South America and southeastern Brazil and now exist almost exclusively in gardens worldwide.
+They were initially found throughout the Andes of South America and southeastern Brazil, including Colombia, Bolivia, Northern Chile, Northern Peru, and northwestern Venezuela.
+However, it now exists almost exclusively in gardens worldwide.

 The exact reason for their decline is unknown.
 Still, it’s believed to be due to an unknown primary pollinator going extinct, which could have resulted in plants being unable to reproduce and dying out as a result.